What is hdl-registers?

 The project started in late 2018.
 While there have always been other tools available, the authors had a very clear list of requirements that was not, and is not, fulfilled by any other project.

 No hard-coded numbers done by hand.
-Everything should be calculated or inferred: Register addresses, field bit indexes, integer/enumeration field widths, enumeration element encodings, etc.
+Everything should be calculated or inferred: Register addresses, field bit indexes, integer/enumeration widths, enumeration encodings, etc.

 Bloat-free.
 Meaning, well-scoped and focused on the important features.